A collaborative approach to improve water quality by reducing the amount of chlorides reaching our local waterways.

 Salt helps to keep our roads and sidewalks safe during the winter, but this salt often makes its way into our local rivers.
 While salt use is necessary to increase winter safety, Salt Smart works with municipalities, private companies and residents to use salt effectively while protecting water quality.

-Perhaps you'd like to know when to use salt on your driveway, how much to sprinkle on your residential sidewalk, or what those wet stripes are on the road that you see on your drive to work (anti-icing material!) -- we support residents and commuters in being Salt Smart.
+Perhaps you'd like to know when to use salt on your driveway, how much to sprinkle on your residential sidewalk, or what those wet stripes are on the road that you see on your drive to work (anti-icing material!).
+Salt Smart supports residents in making informed winter maintenance choices.

 Why be Salt Smart?

 - Chloride levels are increasing in surface and ground water across Northeastern Illinois

 - The major sources of chlorides in Northeastern Illinois are road salt and to a lesser extent, water softeners

 - Road salt is necessary to maintain safer road and pavement conditions during the winter